zefanyadita/zefanyadita/README.md

 ## HPMI ITERA
 *2023*

-Participant in the ITERA Student Research Grant 2023 (HPMI) - "Parameterized Linear Regression Testing Oceanography and Zooplankton Abundance Using Statsmodel As Bioindicator Water Fertility on the Coast of Lampung Bay".
+Passed Funding in ITERA Student Research Grant 2023 (HPMI) - "Parameterized Linear Regression Testing Oceanography and Zooplankton Abundance Using Statsmodel As Bioindicator Water Fertility on the Coast of Lampung Bay".

 ---